jainPrabhanshu/Food-Delivery-Cost-and-Profit-Analysis/README.md

 - Step 7 : Created three pages to provide different insights to the viewer:

     - #### Overview insights
-    - #### Athletes insights
+    - #### Customer Insights
-    - #### Country insights
+    - #### Restaurant Performance
-    - #### Historical insights
+    - #### Time-Series Analysis

 - Step 8 : The dashboard was complete with all my target requirements being met.
 Finally, I linked all the pages using Buttons to facilitate smooth navigation.

 - Step 9 : Uploaded the entire Dashboard to PowerBI Service.

-## Key Insights from Olympics 2024 Data Analysis
+## Key Insights from the Food Delivery Cost & Profitability Analysis

-1. Medal Distribution by Country
+1. Restaurant Performance:
-    - The top 5 countries (USA, China, Russia, Japan, and Germany) dominated the medal tally, collectively winning over 50% of the total medals.
+    - The top 3 restaurants generated over 30% of the total profit, demonstrating a clear advantage in customer preference.
-    - Smaller countries like Jamaica and Kenya continue to excel in specific events such as athletics, particularly in sprint and long-distance running.
+    - Restaurants with higher delivery fees didn’t necessarily have higher profits, suggesting that optimal pricing strategies matter.

-2. Gender-Based Analysis
+2. Customer Insights:
-    - Women athletes contributed nearly 45% of the total medals, showing a growing trend toward gender equality in participation and performance.
-    - Certain events, such as gymnastics and swimming, saw near-equal participation and performance by men and women.

-3. Most Successful Athletes
-    - Key athletes like Caeleb Dressel (USA, Swimming), Elaine Thompson-Herah (Jamaica, Track), and Simone Biles (USA, Gymnastics) were the most successful, winning multiple gold medals and contributing significantly to their country’s overall success.

-4. Trends Over Time
-    - Analysis of historical data shows an upward trend in the total number of participating countries and athletes, with a record number of women participants in 2024.
-Over the years, the gap between top-performing and developing countries is narrowing, particularly in sports like badminton and wrestling.
+    - Cash on Delivery accounted for 60% of the payment methods, indicating customer preference despite the trend toward online payments.
+    - Peak order times were between 7 PM and 10 PM, with the highest order values recorded on weekends.

+3. Delivery Fee and Profit Correlation:
+    - A moderate positive correlation was found between delivery fees and profit, but high fees led to fewer repeat orders.
+    - Outliers with small orders but high delivery costs reduced overall profitability.

+4. Profitability Trends:
+    - Orders with optimized delivery fees and minimal commission charges contributed significantly to profitability.
+    - Restaurants offering discounts saw higher order volumes, but their overall profit margins were lower.

-## Challenges Faced During the Olympics 2024 Project
+## Challenges Faced During the Project

 1. Data Limitations:

-    - Incomplete Data: Some datasets were missing critical information like athlete names or detailed event results, requiring manual data entry or external sources for completion.
-    - Inconsistent Data Formats: Different datasets (e.g., historical data vs. 2024 data) had varying formats for country names, event types, and medal categories, making integration and analysis difficult.
-    - Lack of Real-Time Data: Some real-time data, such as live updates on event results, were not available or lagged, limiting the ability to capture the latest insights.
+    - Incomplete data: Some orders lacked key information such as delivery times or processing fees.
+    - Outliers: Several extreme values needed transformation to avoid skewing the results.

 2. Technical Issues:

-    - Data Cleaning Complexity: Handling a large and diverse dataset required extensive data cleaning, particularly with missing values and duplicate records, which was time-consuming.
-    - Performance Bottlenecks: The large size of the dataset sometimes caused Power BI to slow down, especially when applying multiple filters or handling complex visualizations.
-    - Data Merging: Integrating multiple datasets (e.g., historical and 2024 event data) posed technical challenges, such as ensuring alignment of common fields and avoiding data redundancy.
+    - Performance challenges: Complex DAX calculations and large datasets slowed down Power BI during filtering.
+    - Data model alignment: Creating proper relationships between orders, customers, and restaurants required manual adjustments.

-## Future Improvements for Olympics 2024 Data Analysis Project
+## Future Improvements for the Project

-1. Real-Time Data Integration: Incorporate real-time data feeds to update the dashboard instantly with live event results, medal counts, and athlete performance, offering more dynamic and current insights.
+1. Real-Time Data Integration: Incorporate live order data feeds to monitor delivery performance and profitability dynamically.
-2. Predictive Analytics: Implement machine learning models to predict future outcomes, such as likely medal winners or country performance trends based on historical and current data.
+2. Predictive Analytics: Use machine learning to forecast future profits and identify top-performing restaurants.
-3. Deeper Athlete-Level Analysis: Expand the dataset to include more granular data on individual athletes, such as personal best performances, injury history, and seasonal form, for more detailed performance evaluations.
+3. Deeper Customer Insights: Expand the dataset to include customer demographics for more targeted analysis.
-4. Additional Visualizations: Add interactive and advanced visualizations, such as heat maps to track country-wise performance across regions or animated time-series charts to highlight historical trends in medal counts.
+4. Advanced Visualizations: Add heat maps to highlight high-profit delivery zones and time-series animations to capture trends over time.
-5. Incorporating Audience and Social Media Data: Integrate social media mentions, audience engagement, and public sentiment analysis to evaluate the popularity of different sports, athletes, and events throughout the Olympics.
-6. Optimization for Large Data: Improve dashboard performance when handling large datasets by optimizing data models, reducing file size, and incorporating efficient query techniques for smoother user experience.
+5. Optimization for Large Data: Improve dashboard performance when handling large datasets by optimizing data models, reducing file size, and incorporating efficient query techniques for smoother user experience.

+## Conclusion

+The Food Delivery Cost & Profitability Analysis dashboard provides valuable insights into order trends, customer behavior, and restaurant performance.
+It enables stakeholders to make data-driven decisions by identifying key areas of improvement in delivery strategies, pricing models, and cost optimization.

 ## License